gogoshbelichi/RealTaskManager/README.md

 To store data, use PostgreSQL ✅

 ## Results:
 I've made several versions and sandboxes during GraphQL and Hot Chocolate research.
 One with IdentityServer, one with Firebase Auth.
-And this custom is final.
+And this customization is final.

 ## Some examples of queries and mutations
 ```graphql